 This exciting initiative will have a major impact on the Fort McKay First Nation Community with all the possibilities that go with a school built for Fort McKay students, parents and the community.

 The school programs that are currently in development will include academic programs that incorporate both the Dene and Cree Language and culture, and Land-Based Education where students will learn about their rich local history.

-Fort McKay School offers kindergarten to grade eight.
-After grade eight, the students are bussed daily into Fort McMurray to attend one of four high schools.
-As of the 2014-2015 school year, the school had an enrolment of 98 students with seven teachers and seven paraprofessionals.
-The school’s four goals for the 2015-2016 school year are: to improve literacy, to improve attendance, to infuse more Indigenous knowledge into the curriculum, and to enhance parental and community engagement.
+Fort McKay School offers kindergarten to grade six.
+After grade six, the students are bussed daily into Fort McMurray to attend Junior and Senior High School.
+As of the 2018/2019 school year, the school had an enrolment of 45 students with three teachers.
+The school’s four goals are: to improve literacy, to improve attendance, to infuse more Indigenous knowledge into the curriculum, and to enhance parental and community engagement.
 Fort McKay School falls within Northland School Division No. 61.
 Ruth Ryan is the Principal of the Fort McKay School.

 Fort McKay School

 The Keyano College Learning Centre is a satellite campus of Keyano College located in the basement of the Dorothy McDonald Business Centre.
 Programs include Family Literacy, Adult Literacy and College Preparation.
 College Preparation is geared toward helping adult learners complete their grade 12 equivalency, or to meet college entrance requirements.
 Semesters are from September to December and from January to April.
 Spring sessions (May to June) may be offered, depending on enrollment.

 Community Access Point Facilitator